NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 # SCON4 All Changes

-This page lists all changes in the current version of SCON4 since vanilla GNT4.
+This page lists most changes in the current version of SCON4 since vanilla GNT4.
+Please be aware that it is not 100% accurate.
+This is because it has been pieced together across 7 years of changes.
+If you discover an inaccuracy, please contact kitesage on Discord.

 ## Legend